open-contracting/standard/standard/docs/en/privacy-notice.md

 The data controller (Open Contracting Partnership) is based in the USA.

-Data is transferred to Google Analytics, we may transfer data to third countries (non-EEA).
+Data is transferred to Google Analytics, who may transfer data to third countries (non-EEA).

 The data is kept indefinitely, in pseudonymised form.